 Starting an LLC costs $100 in Georgia.
 This is the state filing fee for a document called the Georgia Articles of Organization.

-The Articles of Organization are filed with the Georgia Secretary of State.
+The Articles of Organization are filed with the Secretary of State (aka the Georgia Corporations Division).
 And once approved, this is what creates your LLC.

-The $100 fee is a one-time fee.
+The $100 fee is a one-time Georgia LLC cost.
 You don’t have to pay any monthly (or annual) fees to start your Georgia LLC.

 Note: LLCs are the most common business structure used in Georgia.
 They are the most popular business entity because they offer liability protection for the LLC owners.

-Depending on the state, the Articles of Organization form is sometimes called a Certificate of Organization or Certificate of Formation.
+Depending on the state, the LLC formation document is sometimes called a Certificate of Organization or Certificate of Formation.
 Articles of Organization is the most common name – but they all mean the same thing: the form used to create your LLC.

 Georgia business name cost ($0)